On this page

 - Questions about health care and insurance.

 This 7-step plan should help you get started.
-And you can make use of the Dutch startup ecosystem to find organisations to team up with, funding, etc. Check out the Dutch startup ecosystem.
+You can make use of the Dutch startup ecosystem to find organisations to team up with, apply for funding, etc. Check out the Dutch startup ecosystem.